omerkarakelle/omerkarakelle/README.md

 <h3>👋 Hi there, I’m @omerkarakelle</h3>

-👀 I’m interested in C and Python Languages
+👀 I’m interested in C/C++ and MATLAB languages

-🌱 I’m currently learning about Embedded Systems and Communication Systems
+🌱 I’m currently learning about Communication Systems

 🏫 I’m currently studying at Istanbul Technical University and Ecole 42.